FelixBole/inventory-system/README.md

 ## Saving and Loading

 The inventory system supports saving and loading inventory data.
-You can use the built-in JSON save system or implement a custom one.
+You can use the default JSON save system or implement a custom one.

-### Using the Internal Save System
+### Using the Default Save System

+To use the default save system, either import the samples, and one will be created for you or simply create one by going to `Create > Slax > Inventory > Default Inventory Save System` which will generate a ScriptableObject that you will be able to drag and drop into your InventoryManager for it to use it.

+> Keep in mind a Save System needs to be set on the InventoryManager for saving and loading to work, there is no default configuration that is set up if you don't put anything.
+If in doubt, you can import the samples and use the InventoryManager prefab that is setup with the provided Default Save System.

 1. **Save Inventory**:

    ```csharp
    inventoryManager.SaveInventory(); // Saves to JSON in the Application's persistent data path
    ```